Jess-FisherKappen/1701QCA-Assessment-2/index.md

 ### Design concept 1 ###
 *Outline three design concepts, each developed to a point where you anticipate it would be feasible to complete by the end of the course.
 Each should have a summary of the idea, a rough sketch of what it might be like, and any other notes you created while exploring the idea.*
-*Put the first two design concepts in the sections "Design concept 1" and "Design concept 2".
-Then put the third, with more development in the section "Final design concept".*

 A costume with a light attached to it.
 When someone comes too close to you, the light turns on and starts flashing, and a beeping sound will slowly start to be projected.
 The closer someone gets, the faster the beeping becomes.